Southeast Region Federal Construction, Infrastructure & Environmental Summit

 Policy and Regulatory Updates for Small Business.
 The Small Business Administration and Smith Anderson Law Firm will provide an overview on recent small business rules and regulations affecting small businesses and an overview of the recent legislative changes and how they impact federal contracting and all contractors.

-- Tonja Dreke, Contracting Officer/Section Chief, USACE Baltimore District (Virtual Presentation and Participation in Virtual Pods)
+- Tonja Dreke, Contracting Officer/Section Chief, USACE Baltimore District

 - Captain David Jayne, OICC Florence Commanding Officer, Marine Corps Base Camp Lejeune

-- Captain Jim Brown, Assistant Chief of Staff, Facilities and Environment (GF), Marine Corps Base Camp Lejeune
+- Captain Jim Brown, Assistant Chief of Staff, Facilities and Environment (GF), Marine Corps Base Camp Lejeune and Marine Corps Installations East

 - Brian Joyner, Deputy Base Engineers, Seymour Johnson Air Force Base